Tuition & Financial Aid

 Muskegon Catholic Central and the Diocese of Grand Rapids work with SMART Aid; a division of SMART Tuition; to provide the needs assessment for all Scholarship and tuition assistance awards.

-- When entering information you will be asked for Muskegon Catholic Central’s School Code, which is 12576.
+- When entering the information you will be asked for Muskegon Catholic Central’s School Code, which is 12576.

 - The eligibility deadline for completing the SMART AID application for the Bishop’s Scholarship varies, please check with Business Office for deadlines.